 Collaboration and community

-All of the aspects of the elementary community are designed to support the strong social needs of the students.
+All of the aspects of the elementary community are designed to support the strong social and emotional needs of the students.
 They develop collaborative skills, self-confidence, leadership skills and compassion through their group work.
 Our teachers are also skilled guides in helping the children to work through conflict, helping them to solve their own issues in a kind and compassionate way.